On this page

 The Danish Foundation for Entrepreneurship is a key actor in both formal and non-formal learning.

-Please see section 3.8 for a description of entrepreneurship in formal and non-formal learning.
+See section 3.8 for a description of entrepreneurship in formal and non-formal learning.

-Please see section 8.5 for a description of the developing of cultural and creative competences.
+See section 8.5 for a description of the developing of cultural and creative competences.

-Please see section 8.6 for a description of developing entrepreneurial skills through culture.
+See section 8.6 for a description of developing entrepreneurial skills through culture.

 There is no national programme aimed at fostering the capacities for innovation of young people through non-formal and informal learning.
 However, there are national pools of funding (profits from the national lottery and football pools/Udlodningsmidlerne) that may support innovation in youth associations.
 The Danish Youth Council administers the part of the profits from the national lottery and football pools (udlodningsmidlerne) targeting youth organisations, see section 2.1.